Saturday, March 14, 2020

 "Recognize God, respect him as your creator, live life in regard to him" is how I would state it.
 That may seem very “Old Testamenty” from a New Testament vantage, but it translates readily into a Christian worldview.
 For Christians, life revolves around recognizing Christ as God in the flesh, respecting him as Savior, and living in regard to him.
 What Solomon learned the hard way Christians can adopt by faith, and without all the bumps and bruises along the way that come when one of trusts in oneself.

-Honestly, there is only thing in life that isn’t wasting away, that crosses the threshold of death and remains in eternity--our relationship with Christ.
+Honestly, there is only one thing in life that isn’t wasting away, that crosses the threshold of death and remains in eternity--our relationship with Christ.
 This is the only thing of worth we will ever have in this life and the only thing we can improve upon and have stand the test of time.
 It certainly is the only thing we can take with us.
 All the things that humans treasure and labor for and try to preserve and protect from the savages of time (and savages themselves) matters not a whit in the end.

 Only what we have with Christ matters!